Creating Service Records: Template, Sample or Automatic

 A service record costs many providers the same hours every month.
 Collecting hours worked, ticking off patrols, adding incidents, transferring everything into an Excel sheet and sending it to the client.
-This manual work is error-prone and unnecessary.
-A service record can be created automatically when the data is already being recorded anyway.
+Most start with a template or a sample from the web.
+That works at first but does not scale.
+A service record can also be created automatically when the data is already being recorded anyway.

 What is a service record?